Monkey Island 2: LeChuck's Revenge: Special edition

 One of the changes for the Special Edition (bottom) from the original (top) is the updated high-definition graphics.

-As with The Secret of Monkey Island, LucasArts released a remake of the sequel with updated audiovisuals titled Monkey Island 2: Special Edition for the PlayStation 3, iPhone, iPod Touch, Microsoft Windows, and Xbox 360 in July 2010.
-The Mac OS X version has not yet been released, while the iOS version was retired in March 2015.

-The Special Editions of The Secret of Monkey Island and its sequel were later released physically for Xbox 360, PlayStation 3 and PC (exclusively in Europe) as Monkey Island Special Edition Collection.

-The special edition includes updated graphics, updated high-quality audio engine, new voice-overs, additional content such as concept art, and an in-game hint system.
+LucasArts released in 2010 a remake with updated audiovisuals titled Monkey Island 2: Special Edition, after doing the same with The Secret of Monkey Island: it includes updated graphics, updated high-quality audio engine, new voice-overs, additional content such as concept art, and an in-game hint system.
+Players can switch from the updated version into the original at any time, with an option to retain the voice-overs of the remake.
+Players can opt to use the original point-and-click control scheme, or can directly control the movements of Guybrush using a control pad or similar device.
 The "lite" mode from the original game ("for game reviewers") has been omitted.
 Further, the original introductory sequence with the main musical theme has been removed, purportedly because it displayed credits for the original game, now outdated.
-Players can opt to switch from the updated version into the original at any time during the game, though an option allows players to retain the voice-overs of the remake.
-Players can opt to use the original point-and-click control scheme, or can directly control the movements of Guybrush using a control pad or similar device.

-The remake was announced by LucasArts during their annual Game Developers Conference on March 10, 2010, with the previous creators of the adventures, Ron Gilbert, Tim Schafer and Dave Grossman, in attendance.
-The trio of game designers have recorded a commentary track for the Special Edition that can be brought up in many locations, using silhouettes in the fashion of Mystery Science Theater 3000 overlaid on the graphics.
-Craig Derrick announced on a new interface that was in the vein of The Curse of Monkey Islands and a return of the original voice cast, including Dominic Armato as Guybrush, Alexandra Boyd as Elaine, Earl Boen in his final performance as LeChuck, and even Neil Ross as Wally.
+The remake was announced by LucasArts during their annual Game Developers Conference on March 10, 2010, with the original creators Ron Gilbert, Tim Schafer and Dave Grossman in attendance.
+The trio recorded a commentary track for the Special Edition that can be brought up in many locations, using silhouettes in the fashion of Mystery Science Theater 3000 overlaid on the graphics.
+Craig Derrick announced a new interface in the vein of The Curse of Monkey Islands and the return of the original voice cast, including Dominic Armato as Guybrush, Alexandra Boyd as Elaine, Earl Boen in his final performance as LeChuck, and Neil Ross as Wally.
 Phil LaMarr was also confirmed as Dread and Tom Kane as additional voices.

+The special edition was released for the PlayStation 3, iPhone, iPod Touch, Microsoft Windows, and Xbox 360 in July 2010.
+The iOS version was retired in March 2015.
+The special editions of the first two Monkey Island games were later released physically for Xbox 360, PlayStation 3 and PC (exclusively in Europe) as Monkey Island Special Edition Collection.